 How many speed cameras in the UK actually work?

-The UK’s roads are home to nearly 7,000 speed cameras – the fourth highest amount in the world, beaten only by Russia, Italy and Brazil.
+The UK’s roads are home to around 7,000 speed cameras – the fourth highest amount in the world, beaten only by Russia, Italy, and Brazil.
 But are all of these speed cameras always on?

 How do speed cameras work?

-The first camera to be installed in the UK was a Gatso camera in 1991 on the M40.
-The Gatso camera is the most commonly used in the UK, with nearly 4,000 of them on our roads.
+The first speed camera to be installed in the UK was a Gatso camera in 1991 on the M40.
+Whilst there are as many as 15 different types of speed camera used in the UK, the Gatso camera is the most common, with nearly 4,000 of them on our roads.
 These big yellow boxes are instantly recognisable.

 The Gatso uses radar technology to detect a speeding vehicle.
 If a vehicle is speeding, the camera will be activated.
 Two pictures are taken in quick succession.
 By using the white lines painted on the road, the camera can measure the vehicle’s speed.
 The camera will determine that the vehicle must have been travelling at x miles per hour to move from one point to another in the time between the two pictures.

+The Gatso speed camera is rear facing.
+They are positioned like this because of their flash.
+If they were front facing and took a picture, the flash could potentially blind drivers looking directly at the camera, causing the accidents they are designed to prevent.
 By measuring the vehicle’s length, the Gatso camera can also determine the speed limit imposed on it.
-A van might have a limit of 60mph on a duel carriageway for example, whilst a car is allowed to go to 70mph.
+A van might have a limit of 60mph on a dual carriageway for example, whilst a car is allowed to go to 70mph.

 There are other variants of speed camera on the UK’s roads.
 Some use infrared technology to capture images without using a flash so they can be front facing.
 Others use two sets of cameras placed a set distance apart.
 They determine the speed of the vehicle by recording how long it takes it to reach the second camera from the first.